Updated January 13, 2022.

 What should I do if I’ve been told to quarantine or isolate?

 While it may be scary being told to quarantine or isolate, it’s important to keep in mind that the vast majority of people who have contracted COVID-19 thus far have experienced mild symptoms similar to the common cold or flu, and have recovered fully.
-That being said, the virus can be fatal for those who are considered high-risk.
+That being said, the virus can sometimes cause severe disease and even death.
 That’s why it’s very important we take the necessary steps to prevent the virus from spreading.
 Here’s how you can protect yourself and others during your quarantine or isolation:

 Limit your out-of-home activity to medical care and do not go into school or work.
 You should also avoid public transportation, ride-sharing, and taxis.
 If you need groceries, try using a meal or grocery delivery service where your food can be dropped off right outside your door.